fians/foto/README.md

 ```

 By default, if there is no `src` tag on `<img>`, Foto will show white 1x1 pixels gif using base64 data-URI while load the specified image.
 It also detect `onresize` event, so when user resize their browser or rotate their phone/tablet, it will load image that has been specified by `ft-*-src`.

+## Browser Support

+Foto has been tested on latest version of Chrome and Firefox.
+It works!

+More browser support is coming.

+## License

+Marka is released under the [MIT license](https://github.com/fians/foto/blob/master/LICENSE).
+2014 (c) Alfiana Sibuea.
+All right reserved.